Controller Area Network (CAN) Bus

 Wiring Simplicity

-Drastically reduces cable harness weight and complexity.
-Instead of running wires from every sensor to a central controller, devices daisy-chain onto a single backbone.
+It slashes cable harness weight and clutter big time.
+Forget running wires from every sensor to the central brain—devices just daisy-chain onto one simple backbone.

 How It Works: The Data Frame

-At the physical layer, CAN utilizes a twisted pair of wires terminated with 120-ohm resistors to prevent signal reflection.
-When the bus is idle, both lines carry the same voltage (recessive).
-To send a "0" (dominant), the voltage difference is driven apart.
+At the physical layer, CAN runs on a twisted pair of wires capped with 120-ohm resistors to kill signal reflections.
+Bus idle?
+Both lines chill at the same voltage (recessive).
+Sending a "0" (dominant)?
+It cranks the voltage difference.

-The standard CAN frame consists of an Identifier (11-bit or 29-bit) which determines message content and priority, followed by a control field, data field (up to 8 bytes in Classic CAN), and a CRC field for error checking.
+The standard CAN frame kicks off with an that sets the message type and priority, then a control field, data payload (up to 8 bytes in Classic CAN), and a CRC field to catch errors.

-For AGVs, high-level protocols like CANopen or J1939 sit on top of this raw data structure to standardize how motor drivers, battery management systems, and lift actuators talk to one another, making integration seamless.
+For AGVs, higher-level protocols like or layer on top of this basic structure, standardizing how motor drivers, battery systems, and lift actuators chat—making integration a breeze.

 Real-World Applications